Code-Institute-Submissions/Great-Food-Co/README.md

    with the busssiness online.

 ## Returning Visitor Goals:
-    1. As a Returning Visitor i want people to find more information about the good food co  etc.
+    1. As a Returning Visitor i want people to find more information about the lovely food co  etc.
     2. As a Returning Visitor i want people to find more about promotions and special offers.
     3. As a Returning Visitor i want people to tell frends and family.